A Place to Grow and to Exchange Ideas

 The House & Around

-With or without the Temple, the house was designed for groups, having indoor and outdoor stages, the vaulted saloon, an enormous flat roof, the sunset deck and front terrace.
+The Serai was designed for groups, having indoor and outdoor stages, the vaulted saloon, an enormous flat roof, the sunset deck and front terraces.
 There can also be prepared spaces in the garden and previous groups have made much use of the beach, which at low tide is huge.

 Celebrating natural lime plasters and time-worn, recycled wood, bedrooms are unpretentious and uncluttered.
 Large glass doors and cleverly angled windows fill every corner with light and reward every glance with a view.
 Hammam style bathrooms of exposed, handmade brick and rich tadelakt plasters lend a deep warmth to the space.

 The Family Room